erjosito/azure-networking-lab/README.md

 </pre>

-**Step 9.**	Now you can verify that VMs in myVnet1Subnet1 can still connect over SSH to VMs in myVnet5, but not any more over ICMP (since we have a rule for dropping ICMP traffic in the NVA):
+**Step 9.**	After some seconds you can verify that VMs in myVnet1Subnet1 can still connect over SSH to VMs in myVnet5, but not any more over ICMP (since we have a rule for dropping ICMP traffic in the NVA):

 <pre lang="...">
 lab-user@myVnet1-vm2:~$ <b>ping 10.5.1.4</b>